 Were both entities transformed as a result of the collaboration?

-Incorporating these metrics a priori can help guide activity planning, and help ensure anticipated outcomes are aligned within a relationship of reciprocity.
+Incorporating these metrics a priori can help guide activity planning and help ensure anticipated outcomes are aligned within a relationship of reciprocity.

 Figure 1. (a) A simple transactional (and in-equitable) exchange of resources wherein the metric of project success is measured by the increase in knowledge by the collaborating farmers (b) A richer relationship built on exchanges and associated metrics that promote fair and sustainable relationships; an example survey for assessing these metrics is available in Supplemental Information